ziminji/objective-c-sql-query-builder/README.md

 # Objective-C SQL Query Builder

 This Objective-C SQLite projects is a lightweight library that offers more than just a set of SQLite wrapper classes.
-It is divided up into four parts.
+It is divided up into five parts.
 The first part consists of a set of Objective-C classes that handle communications with an SQLite database.
 Inside the "src" folder, these Objective-C classes are further subdivided into five folders.
 The "db" folder (formerly, the "dao" folder) contains an SQLite wrapper class that easily manages the database connection.
 The "ext" folder contains some class extensions.
 The "sql" folder contains a collection of SQL builder classes that can